24-DSDN142/music-visualiser-eimi-i/README.md

 A P5JS framework for running a simple music visualizer, intended as a creative coding I assignment.

-Song details: // UPDATE THIS AS YOUR CHANGE YOUR SONG Title = Plastic Love
+Song details: // UPDATE THIS AS YOUR CHANGE YOUR SONG Title = Lake Of Millennia
-Artist = Mariya Takeuchi
+Artist = Empty Old City